K Alexander: Career

 Another successful Indiegogo campaign was launched in November 2016 to fund a second season, with a fixed goal of $45,000 USD.
 The second season premiered on April 29, 2017.

 Other work

 On January 26, 2019, Alexander digitally released a debut EP titled Time Tells, produced by Erik Solarski (aka Soles), the co-writer of the Carmilla theme song "Love Will Have Its Sacrifices".

 Alexander was also the co-host of the Orphan Black after-show podcast.

 Personal life

-Alexander lives in Toronto, Ontario and identifies as queer and non-binary.
-Alexander prefers singular they/them pronouns.
+Alexander lives in Toronto, Ontario.
+They are queer and non-binary and use they/them pronouns.
 Alexander credited LaFontaine, the non-binary Carmilla character whom they played, with helping them to discover and accept their own identity.